Please see below for audition information for The Little Mermaid and the Wizard Way of the Ozarks event.

 Are scripts available before the audition?

-To give everyone an equal opportunity, we do not offer scripts before the audition except when the script is an original Arts Live Theatre adaptation.
+To give everyone an equal opportunity, we do not offer scripts before the audition.
 However, information about productions and scripts may be found online, at bookstores and libraries.
 Scenes from the script may also be posted on this website for you to become familiar with the play.
 See the specific show audition information to the left for available scenes to preview.
 Actors who wish to read the complete script are welcome to make an appointment with Arts Live Theatre by calling 479.521.4932.
 Actors may read scripts onsite, although we cannot allow actors to check out scripts we are producing.

 What is the actual audition process?